My name is Rebel and I live on an island in Florida. Let me tell you about my family and how I got here…

 As it turned out there was nothing to worry about.
 In fact, I love it!
 There’s plenty of room to run around, to dig, to climb, and just to relax.
 There’s even a strong safe shelter for us to go inside if we want.

 I’m very happy now – After knowing only fear and pain for so many years, I never knew how wonderful life could be.
 I know it takes a lot of work for all of these humans to take care of me, my family and all the other rescued chimps.
 There are 11 other islands here just like mine and all together there are almost 300 of us who live in family groups of twenty or more.

 We get fresh food three times every day, and medicine if we are sick.
 Lots of people work hard to keep up our island homes.
 We always get clean blankets and toys.
 We also get treats and enrichment to keep us busy.
 Our homes are warm in the winter and cool in the summer.
 We always have fresh water.
 If something breaks, someone comes to fix it right away.
 And everyday, I hear someone say, “I love you.”

 I know the people who feed us and care for us need your support.
 Will you make sure we get food, toys and activities, and all the care and protection we need?

 I know it might be hard to believe, but this is the true story of my life…

 I hope it will get you thinking and encourage you to join my family of supporters by sending a donation to Save the Chimps, the humans and organization that care for me.
 We really need your support!

-To support Rebel and the more than 250 chimpanzees in or care, donate today.
+To support Rebel and the nearly 250 chimpanzees in or care, donate today.